Charter (CHTR)

 • Projected sales for the next 12 months are flat and suggest demand will be subdued

-• On the plus side, its incremental sales over the last five years have been highly profitable as its earnings per share increased by 33.4% annually, topping its revenue gains
+• A consolation is that its incremental sales over the last five years have been highly profitable as its earnings per share increased by 31% annually, topping its revenue gains

-Charter doesn’t fulfill our quality requirements.
-There are superior stocks for sale in the market.
+Charter’s quality doesn’t meet our hurdle.
+There are better opportunities in the market.

 StockStory Analyst Team